NOC-OI/msm-os/README.md

 Since no `--prefix` is provided, the variables will be stored in `eorca025/T1y/<var>.zarr`.
 If a `--prefix` is provided, the variables will be stored in `eorca025/<prefix>/<var>.zarr`.

+Note that a list of variables to be sent to the object store can be specified using the `-v` flag.
+If this is not provided, all variables will be sent.

 ### Updating or Replacing Files